greg-maggard/database-exercises/README.md

-# database-exercises
-Database exercises for the MySQL module at Codeup
+Database exercises for the MySQL module at Codeup.